cybersamx/go-recipes/reflect/merge-fields/README.md

 # Merge Matching Fields from Map to Struct

 Suppose we have a map[string]any.
-We want to copy the content of that map to a struct if a key in the map matches a tag in the struct.
+We want to copy the content of that map to a struct if the keys in the map matches the tags in the struct.

+This just a simple example of mapping to a pre-defined struct value and doesn't support mapping the nested fields.
+Look at [merge fields recursive](../merge-fields-recursive) for nested mapping on any struct type.

 ## Notes